RivaD2/personal/Udemy-react-with-redux/widgets/README.md

     - I take the user input, make a request, map over the results and show them on the screen
 - Semantic UI
 - Axios
+- Google Translate API (takes target language code and text from input and translates it.
+It sent me back a response and I took the translated text, update some piece of state, and showed the data on the screen)

+**Components:**

+- App Component: Governs information across app that holds `items` prop
+- An Accordion component: In charge of showing different sets of questions and answers.
+The Accordion decides what questions and answers to show depending on `items` prop
+- A Wikipedia API search component: Goal is to show text input so user can type in a topic.
+A search will be done to the Wikipedia API and results will be displayed to user.
+A title and summary will be included.
+- A Dropdown item selection component: Is in charge of showing list of options.
+- A Google Translate API component: Responsible for showing all content on screen.
+The component itself will show instance of the Dropdown component and a Convert Component
+- Covert Component: Responsible for taking in language input text and translating it using Google Translate API

+- I then wrap up the Widgets application by building my own navigation using JS and React without a third-party library like React Router.
+This will be used to navigate between the different widget components that were built.
+- The final result is 4 separate pages of widgets.
+Each widget will be wired with another by making use of links or navigation.
+- Code toggles which widget is available on the screen at any given time.
+Widgets were built first with navigation added at the end.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).